jtarrio/pascual/manual/chapter2.md

 ### Repeat-until

-The first loop statement is called "repeat-until," and I'm going to show you how to use it in a guess-the-number game:
+The first loop statement is called "repeat-until," and I will show you how to use it in a guess-the-number game:

 ```pascal
 program GuessMyNumber;